The first Governing Board of the International Science Council was elected at the founding General Assembly in Paris, 4 July 2018. Its members are:

 Pearl Dykstra has a chair in Empirical Sociology and is Director of Research of the Department of Public Administration and Sociology at the Erasmus University Rotterdam.
 Previously, she had a chair in Kinship Demography at Utrecht University (2002-2009) and was a senior scientist at the Netherlands Interdisciplinary Demographic Institute (NIDI) in The Hague (1990-2009).
 Her publications focus on intergenerational solidarity, ageing societies, family change, aging and the life course, and late-life well-being.
 She received an ERC Advanced Investigator Grant in 2012 for the research project “Families in context”, which focuses on the ways in which policy, economic and cultural contexts structure interdependence in families.
 She is an elected member of the Netherlands Royal Academy of Arts and Sciences (KNAW, 2004) and previous Vice-President of the KNAW (2011-2016), elected Member of the Dutch Social Sciences Council (SWR, 2006), elected fellow of the Gerontological Society of America (2010), and elected member of Academia Academia Europaea (2016).
 In 2015 she was appointed as member of the group of European Commission Chief Scientific Advisors, and currently serves as its Deputy Chair.

-Sirimali Fernando, a Fellow of the National Academy of Sciences of Sri Lanka, currently serves as the Chairperson of the National Science Foundation (NSF-Sri Lanka) and is Professor of Microbiology at the Faculty of Medical Sciences of the University of Sri Jayewardenepura.
+Sirimali Fernando, a Fellow of the National Academy of Sciences of Sri Lanka, is Professor and Chair of Microbiology at the Faculty of Medical Sciences of the University of Sri Jayewardenepura.

 Having started her career as a medical graduate in 1982, she shifted to an academic and a research career in 1985.
 She worked as Research Fellow and Honorary Senior Registrar in Virology at St George’s Hospital Medical School in London, UK, from 1989 – 1993.